Resilience of Quantum Teleportation Fidelity for Bipartite Mixed States near Schwarzschild and Dilaton Black Holes

 \subsubsection{Results and discussion:}

 We plot below the tangle of $GHZ$ state which is found to be $\mu^2 + \nu^2$ shown in eq.(\ref{tangleghz1}).
 In figure \ref{fig2}, we plot the tangle ($\tau$) of $GHZ$ state as a function of the Hawking temperature ($T$) and monochromatic frequency ($\omega$), in the background of Schwarzschild black hole.
 We observe that the entanglement of the $GHZ$ state reaches the value of $1$ and remains at this value $1$ when the monochromatic frequency becomes sufficiently large.
 Here we use tangle as the measure of showing genuine tripartite entanglement.
 It is established that the tangle of $GHZ$ state equals $1$ in the flat region.
-However, the scenario shifts significantly when we take low monochromatic frequency into account.
-Instability in the value of tangle is seen when the monochromatic frequency ($\omega$) approaches the vicinity of zero.
-This instability of the value of tangle is also observed for moderate values of monochromatic frequency and at high temperature (see fig.\ref{fig2}(A)).
-In fig \ref{fig2}(B), we analyze the variation of the tangle of the $GHZ$ state as a function of the charge ($Q$) and monochromatic frequency ($\omega$) in the context of a Dilaton black hole space time.
-We find that the tangle of the $GHZ$ state remains at the value $1$ except for low monochromatic frequency value.
-At small charge and at very low monochromatic frequency, one can observe instability of the value of tangle $\tau$ for $GHZ$ state in the background of Dilaton black hole.\\\\ As we know that the $GHZ$ states have no bipartite entanglement left in them, it is quite expected that the parties holding the qubits of $GHZ$ state, when exposed to the regions as shown in the schematic diagram fig.\ref{schematic}, will have no bipartite entanglement left in the state either.
-So when we remove party $A$, $B$ and $C$ from the state (\ref{ghz2}) we get
+In fig \ref{fig2}(B), we analyze the variation of the tangle of the $GHZ$ state as a function of the charge ($Q$) and monochromatic frequency ($\omega$) in the context of a Dilaton black hole space time.Our findings indicate that the tangle of the $GHZ$ state consistently remains at a value of $1$. \\